zuspec/zuspec-dataclasses/docs/intro.rst

 Zuspec Language Overview
 ##########################

-Zuspec is a language focused on modeling digital hardware designs at multiple levels of abstraction -- from an abstract behavioral model down to register transfer level (RTL).
+Zuspec is a Python-embedded modeling language focused on modeling the behavior of digital hardware designs at multiple levels of abstraction -- from an abstract behavioral model down to register transfer level (RTL).
 Multiple distinct implementations can be derived from a Zuspec model to address various points on the performance / fidelity curve.